"I have built over 200 decks..."

 - Cut and install the 4x4 rail posts.

 - Cut the rails and attach the pickets.

 - Attach the rail sections to the 4x4 posts.

 - Mix and pour the concrete for each footing.

 - Wash the leftover concrete from the wheelbarrow.

 See Building a Deck to learn about the details of deck building.

 The list above is somewhat in the order of the way one person might build a deck.
-But if two workers were constructing the same deck, many of the tasks could be performed simultaneously so that no one task would delay the work of another.
+If two workers, however, were constructing the same deck, they could perform many of the individual tasks simultaneously so that no one task would delay the work of another.

 All of the decks we built shared a similar design that, once learned, could be rapidly reproduced.
 The railing was the same.
 The decking was the same.
 The stairs were the same.
 Everything was the same, except for the size and shape of the deck, and sometimes even that was the same.

 We worked together to build the deck frame.
 Afterward, one of us would install the deck boards, while the other might begin cutting the pickets and posts for the railing.
 Once the deck boards were attached, that worker could start cutting the stair stringers.
 Once the pickets and posts were ready, that worker could install the railing.
 After a few weeks of working like this, the moments we spent discussing productivity grew fewer.